Fuchsia Plant (Fuchsia hybrida) Care Indoors, Common Problems and Remedies

 Majority of Fuchsias are native to South America, Central America and Newzealand.
 Fuchsias are named after the German botanist Leonhart Fuchs.
 Most of the Fuchsias under cultivation now are hybrids.
 Fuchsia hybrida is a hybrid between Fuchsia magellanica and Fuchsia fulgens.

-Fuchsias (Fuchsia hybrida) blossom in bright indirect light (filtered light), average warmth of 15-230C, moderate humidity of 50-55% and consistently moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for Fuchsia hybrida indoors, provide bright indirect light (filtered light), warmth of 15-230C, humidity of 50-55% and consistently moist, rich, well-drained soil coupled with fortnightly feeding in spring and summer.

 Fuchsia hybrida